kaaproject/kaa/doc/Glossary/index.md

 ## Operations service

 Kaa Operations service is a “worker” service, the primary role of which is concurrent communication with multiple endpoints.
 Operations services process endpoint requests and serve them with data.
 Multiple nodes with Operations service enabled may be set up in a Kaa cluster for the purpose of horizontal scaling.
 In this case, all instances of Operations service will function concurrently.
 In case of an Operations service outage, previously connected endpoints switch to other available Operations services automatically.
 Kaa server provides instruments for the load re-balancing at run time, thus effectively routing endpoints to the less loaded nodes in the cluster.
-Refer to [Architecture-overview]({{root_url}}Architecture-overview/) for more information.
+Refer to [Architecture overview]({{root_url}}Architecture-overview/) for more information.

 ## Override schema